Samarth-HP/.github/profile/README.md

 The [Shiksha Saathi Android Application](https://play.google.com/store/apps/details?id=com.samagra.shikshaSaathi) is a mentor facing intervention.
 At its core its a data collection application to facilitate the state to track school needs and check progress on various state mandates.
+It allows collection of:

+* School Mentoring Visit Observations
+* School Monitoring Visit Observations
+* Review Meetings
+* School Infrastructure Data

 The application is predominantly written in Java with newer elements in Kotlin.
 The app extensively uses a modified version of ODK to collect data.
 The app uses Hasura for easier access and storage of